wescale/k8s-advanced-training/Day-1/Operators/README.md

-# exercise: Operators
+# Hands-on: Operators

-During this exercice we will install a mysql operator to create mysql cluster and manage backups to google cloud storage
+During this exercice we will install a mysql operator to create mysql cluster and manage backups to minio S3 bucket

 ## Installing Mysql Operator